zlmonroe/SER322GameDatabase/README.md

 To use our program, you will need:</br>
 Java 8 SDK</br>
-Postgres SQL Server with postgres user on default port</br>
+Postgres SQL Server with postgres user on default port 5432</br>
 Gradle installed</br>

 run from the command line using:</br>
 >>gradle rungui -Ppassword="['SQL_PASSWORD_HERE']"</br>